-IPsec is a Site-to-Site VPN found in the Teleport & VPN section of your Network application that allows you to connect a UniFi gateway to a remote location.
+IPsec is a Site-to-Site VPN that allows you to connect a UniFi gateway to a remote location.
+You can access it from Network Settings > Teleport & VPN.

 Additionally, the following information is required: